-The FortiAnalyzer-BigData data life cycle can be managed via Cluster Manager GUI (see Manage data lifecycle on page 57).
-If the data disk on your hosts begin to reach full capacity and are causing the Data Lake services to become unhealthy, you can follow the following steps:
+The FortiAnalyzer-BigData data life cycle can be managed via Cluster Manager GUI (see Manage storage policy on page 90).
+If the data disk on your hosts begin to reach full capacity and are causing the Data Lake services to become unhealthy, you can do the following:

-- 1. From Cluster Manager > Services, manually Stop the Core service group. - 2.
-Go to Cluster Manager > Data, expand the Root Storage Group and click Action > Manage Data Lifecycle. - 3.
+- 1. From Cluster Manager > Services, manually Stop the Core service group except the catalog service.
+The catalog service needs to continue running. - 2.
+Go to Cluster Manager > Data, expand the Root Storage Pool and click Action > Manage Data Lifecycle. - 3.
 In the Maximum Age field, reduce the number of days for storing data and click OK. - 4.
 Go to Cluster Manager > Jobs, and locate and Run the Data Retention job in the job list. - 5.
 Wait a for the Data Retention job to finish running. - 6.
 From Cluster Manager > Services > Data Lake, manually Restart the Kudu service. - 7.
 Check that the Kudu service has a healthy status. - 8.
 If you still receive messages about the disk being full in the log, you might need to repeat steps 4-6. - 9.
-Once you stop receiving messages, go to Cluster Manager > Services and manually Start the Core service group.
+When you stop receiving messages, go to Cluster Manager > Services and manually Start the Core service group.